oats-center/OATS-GPT-SQL/README.md

 # Using NGROK to Connect Local Host to Internet (https://ngrok.com/download)
 **BEFORE INSTALLATION** \
 1: run command prompt with administrator access
-2: run "choco install ngrok" for Windows and "brew install ngrok/ngrok/ngrok" on Mac \
+2: run "choco install ngrok" for Windows or "brew install ngrok/ngrok/ngrok" on Mac \
 3: run "ngrok config add-authtoken <AUTHCODE_HERE>" (authcode will be given when making ngrok account)

 **AFTER INSTALLTION** \